 In the biopsy, a small section of the bowel is taken, and a Gastroenterologist will assess the results.
 It’s essential to keep eating gluten while being diagnosed with coeliac disease – otherwise you might not get accurate test results.
 The only treatment for coeliac disease is a strict lifelong gluten free diet, which will stop damage to your intestines and allow you to recover.

 If you already have a coeliac disease diagnosis but are still struggling with fatigue, it’s still important to get medical advice.
 It can take time for your intestines to recover after adopting a gluten free diet, and you may need additional support from a dietitian to address long-term deficiencies.

 Our range of gluten free food is available on prescription to people diagnosed with coeliac disease.
-Made especially for coeliacs, our range of everyday essentials are fortified with essentials to help you feel your best again.
+Made especially for coeliacs, our range of everyday staples are fortified with essential nutrients and vitamins to help you feel your best again.

 We're committed to helping coeliacs every step of the way.
 So, once you've been diagnosed with coeliac disease, apply for free Juvela Starter Pack to get a fresh start.
 We'll send you samples of our products to give you a taste of why we're the UK's leading provider of gluten free food on prescription.